shrey141102/PythonProjects/README.md

 ### Coffee Machine Simulator
 Simulate a coffee machine with customizable drink options.
 Perfect for practicing object-oriented programming and user interfaces.

+### Num Sherlock
+Get your mind read by Sherlock Holmes with this amazing number-based game.
+Perfect for learning GUI with pygame, game logic and conditional statements.

 ## Contributing